 COM JO 502

-Topic for Summer 2013: Travel Writing: The Journalism of People and Place.
+Topic for Summer 2018: Travel Writing: The Journalism of People and Place.
 Travel writing has a rich and lively tradition in journalism.
 It has been the source of some of the best nonfiction writing in recent decades.
 Among the widely divergent practitioners are Jon Krakauer, Bill Bryson, Robert Kaplan, Susan Orlean, Annie Dillard, and Tim Cahill.
 In the more distant past, the genre has cultivated many great writers: Graham Greene, Ernest Hemingway, Henry Miller, and Mark Twain.
-This course is designed for writers (undergraduate and graduate students, amateurs, and professionals) who travel, want to improve their writing skills, and develop a fuller appreciation of the places they visit.
+This course is designed for writers (undergraduate and graduate students, amateurs, and professionals) who travel and want to improve their writing skills and develop a fuller appreciation of the places they visit.
 Students interested in writing about food are encouraged to use local, regional or national cuisines as a frame for travel writing.
-The goal is to produce work of professional quality for newspapers, magazines, or possibly book-length works.
+The goal is to produce works of professional quality for newspapers, magazines, or possibly book-length works.
 It requires in-class and out-of-class writing assignments.
 The course mixes brief lectures with a seminar environment in which students read and discuss the work they produce for class.
 Note: The class also meets from time to time in a nearby ethnic restaurant in the evening as student schedules allow.
 4 cr.

 Media Law and Ethics

 Required of all journalism majors.
 Recommended to be taken after COM JO357.
 An examination of the many ethical issues and dilemmas that face reporters, photographers, editors, and producers and how to resolve them with professional integrity.
 Legal topics include First Amendment, libel, protection of sources, copyright and intellectual property.
 4 cr.